zilaeric/asyrp-extension/blogpost.md

-## Further Research: Latent Diffusion Models:
+## Further Research: Latent Diffusion Models
 Lastly in this blog post we set out to investigate whether Asyrp can also be applied on top of a latent diffusion model.
 Since LDMs currently represent the state-of-the-art in image generation \[16\], it is reasonable to find out if modifications in the h-space lead to meaningful attribute edits in the original images.
 Conveniently DDIM, the algorithm on which Asyrp was build, is also the algorithm behind LDMs.
 However, the diffusion process runs in the latent space instead of the pixel space.
 A sperate VQ-VAE  is trained \[19\], where the encoder $\mathcal{E}$ is used to compress the image $x_0$ to a smaller latent vector $z_0$ and the decoder $\mathcal{D}$ is used to reconstruct the image $\hat{x}_0$ from the computed latent vector $\hat{z}_0$.
 All the remaining steps are as described in the [second](#recap) and [third](#discover) section, but replacing $x$ by $z$.
 This leads to training a neural network $\epsilon\_\theta \left( z_t, t \right)$ and optimizing it with the loss in Equation 15.
 Furthermore, steps in the reverse process can be sampled with Equation 16.

 $$L_{L D M} := \mathbb{E}\_{ \mathcal{E}(x), \epsilon \sim \mathcal{N}(0, 1), t } \left\[ \left\| \epsilon - \epsilon\_\theta \left( z_t, t \right) \right\|_2^2 \right\] \qquad \qquad \text{(Equation 15)}$$